norbu09/mcpex/docs/DEVELOPMENT_PLAN.md

 - Error handling tests

 ### Success Criteria
-- [ ] JSON-RPC messages can be parsed and generated correctly
+- [x] JSON-RPC messages can be parsed and generated correctly
-- [ ] All MCP message types are properly defined and validated
+- [x] All MCP message types are properly defined and validated
-- [ ] Error handling follows MCP specification
+- [x] Error handling follows MCP specification
-- [ ] Test coverage > 90% for protocol layer
+- [x] Test coverage > 90% for protocol layer

+**✅ PHASE 1 COMPLETED** - All success criteria met with 75 tests passing

 ---